Manx grammar: Genitive

 Some mostly feminine nouns possess a distinct genitive form, usually ending in -ey, e.g. bleeaney "of a year" (nominative: blein), coshey "of a foot" (nominative: cass).
 Historical genitive singulars often survive in compounds and fixed expressions although no longer productive, such as thie-ollee "cowhouse" using the old genitive of ollagh "cattle" or mullagh y ching "the crown", literally "the top of the head", employing lenited king "of a head" (nominative: kione).
 Keyrragh "of sheep" is the only distinct genitive plural, the nominative plural being kirree.

 Dative

 The dative case is encountered only in set expressions such as ry-chosh "on foot", where chosh is the lenited dative cosh "foot" (nominative: cass "foot").

 Articles

 In common with the other Insular Celtic languages except Breton, Manx has a definite article but no indefinite article.
 The definite article takes the form yn before masculine nominative and genitive and feminine nominative nouns.
 This yn is often reduced to y before consonants or to 'n after grammatical words ending in a vowel.
-Plural nouns and feminine genitive nouns take the article ny, another archaic form of which is found in some places names as nyn.
+Plural nouns and feminine genitive nouns take the article ny, another archaic form of which is found in some place names as nyn.

 Adjectives

 Number

-Certain adjectives may be made plural by the addition of -ey to the singular form.
-In earlier versions of the language, these were used attributively, but are little employed in modern Manx.
+Certain adjectives may be made plural by the addition of -ey to the singular form (ben veg "little woman", mraane veggey "little women").
+In earlier versions of the language, these were used attributively, but are rarely employed in modern Manx.